Skip to content

 Container

-enolac runs Enola from a Container, on Docker (or Podman, or CRI-O; locally or e.g. on Kubernetes).
+Enola is also available to run from a Container image, using Docker (or Podman, or CRI-O; locally or e.g. on Kubernetes), like this:

 It takes the exact same CLI arguments as the “regular” enola binary, but pulls it via a container image, instead of a “local installation”, as above.

-It appropriately “mounts” the current working directory into the container, so that relative file: URIs should work.
+The --volume argument appropriately mounts the current working directory into the container, so that relative file: URIs should work.
 Absolute paths on your host won’t work, because they are not accessible to the container (“by design”).